jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-07.md

 </tbody>
 </table>

+657. We have already shewn, that it is easy, by means of these formulae, to find, for any given root, any polygon number required: but when it is required reciprocally to find the side, or the root of a polygon, the number of whose sides is known, the operation is more difficult, and always requires the solution of a quadratic equation; on which account the subject deserves, in this place, to be separately considered.
+In doing this we shall proceed regularly, beginning with the triangular numbers, and passing from them to those of a greater number of angles.

+658. Let therefore 91 be the given triangular number, the side or root of which is required.

+If we make this root =$$x$$, we must have

 #### References

 1. Leonhard Euler, *Elements of Algebra*, Translated by Rev. John Hewlett.
 Longmans, Hurst, Rees, Orme, and Co., London, 1822.